 - You can withdraw your contributions at any time without being subject to either income tax or the 10% early withdrawal penalty.

 - Once you reach age 59 ½, and as long as you’ve been in the plan for at least five years, withdrawals can be taken tax-free.

 - If you do make withdrawals before turning 59 ½, your accumulated investment earnings will be subject to both ordinary income tax and the 10% early withdrawal penalty.
 But once again, your contributions will not be subject to tax or the penalty.

 Simply put, a Roth IRA is an excellent way to add tax-free income to your retirement plans.

-There’s one more major difference between a Roth and traditional IRA, and that’s eligibility.
+There’s one more major difference between a Roth and a traditional IRA, and that’s eligibility.
 The IRS imposes income limits beyond which you’re no longer eligible to make a Roth IRA contribution.

 SIMPLE and SEP IRAs